Toma5quintana/qmk_firmware/keyboards/flesports/fl980/readme.md

 Based on Redragon K556 by: [Adam Honse](https://github.com/CalcProgrammer1) Hardware Supported: SN32F248BF

+For some reason, I can't use the default RGB matrix driver for this keyboard.
+Tried different options without luck, LEDs always had some glow and incorrect colors, even when should be completely off.
+I used the custom driver with PWM on rows instead columns, but for smooth RGB, reading keys performed only twice inside RGB cycle.
+Good enough for me.

 Make example for this keyboard (after setting up your build environment):

     make flesports/fl980:default